-- 1) Plants should be carefully spaced, low-growing and free of resins, oils and waxes that burn easily. - 2) Mow the lawn regularly.
-Prune trees up six to ten feet from the ground. - 3) Space conifer trees 30 feet between crowns.
+- Plants should be carefully spaced, low-growing and free of resins, oils and waxes that burn easily. - 2) Mow the lawn regularly.
+Prune trees up six to ten feet from the ground. - Space conifer trees 30 feet between crowns.
 Trim back trees that overhang the house.
-4) Create a 'fire-free' area within five feet of the home, using non-flammable landscaping - materials and/or high-moisture-content annuals and perennials.
-5) Remove dead vegetation from under deck and within 10 feet of house. - 6) Consider fire-resistant material for patio furniture, swing sets, etc. 7) Firewood stacks and propanetanks should not be located in this zone. - 8) Water plants, trees and mulch regularly. - 9) Consider xeriscaping if you are affected by water-use restrictions.
+Create a 'fire-free' area within five feet of the home, using non-flammable landscaping - materials and/or high-moisture-content annuals and perennials.
+5) Remove dead vegetation from under deck and within 10 feet of house. - 5) Remove dead vegetation from under deck and within 10 feet of house - 6) Consider fire-resistant material for patio furniture, swing sets, etc. 7) Firewood stacks and propane tanks should not be located in this zone. - 8) Water plants, trees and mulch regularly. - 9) Consider xeriscaping if you are affected by water-use restrictions.